Summary

 - Request the sender mailbox via the Help Desk process; confirm the From address.

-- Delegated (preferred): Implement Auth Code + PKCE, request scope
+- Delegated (preferred): Implement Authorization Code + PKCE or Device Code, request delegated scope (

 |

-- Ensure Authenticated SMTP is enabled on the sender mailbox (per mailbox).
+- For SMTP: ensure Authenticated SMTP is enabled on the sender mailbox (per-mailbox control).

-- If App-only is needed: Register the app’s service principal in Exchange and grant the minimum mailbox permissions (see snippet below).
+- If App-only is needed (SMTP): register the app’s service principal in Exchange and scope access to the mailbox.

 |